Unity-Technologies/com.unity.probuilder/docs/docs/toolbar/object-actions.md

 Section Video: <a href="@todo">Object Actions: Conform Normals</a>
 </div>

-Sets all face normals on the selected object to the same relative direction, in case you suspect a "leak".
+Sets all face normals on the selected object to the same relative direction.

 ---